Analysis - Egypt's Brotherhood feels its time has come

 The Brotherhood's future policies are as much a source of concern abroad as at home.

-In the United States, which gives Egypt $1.3 billion (826.4 million pounds) in military aid each year, figures including U.S. Senator John McCain have voiced concerns.
+In the United States, which gives Egypt $1.3 billion in military aid each year, figures including U.S. Senator John McCain have voiced concerns.
 McCain in March warned about the group's rise leading to a "more extreme" form of government.

 But in recognition of the role they expect the Brotherhood to play, the U.S. government is now in touch with the group.